 - Click-through Rate (CTR) – With Paid Search, or PPC, CTR is the percentage of online audiences who clicked on one or more of your links, banners, or search results.
 The CTR is a very important metric for all online marketing as it gives you direct insight into how effectively your digital marketing is catching the eye of your audiences and how many people are engaging with your content.

 - Website Traffic – Google segments traffic into eight channels which allow you to identify specific patterns of behavior for each source, such as Organic Search, Referral, Direct, Social, Paid Search, Email and Display.

 - Percentage of New Sessions – Total number of visits to your website, how many were returning and how many were new.
 This metric helps to determine if a website is attracting new visitors and whether your website offers enough value to warrant return visits.

-- Conversion Goals – Think of conversion goals as business objectives: email signups, contact form submissions, content downloads, watching a video, purchase an item, etc. This metric helps to identify whether users are getting to the pages you want them to.
+- Conversion Goals – Think of conversion goals as business objectives: email signups, contact form submissions, content downloads, watching a video, purchasing an item, etc. This metric helps to identify whether users are getting to the pages you want them to.

 - Impressions – The number of times your content was displayed throughout a social channel, no matter if it was clicked or not.